AlexiaDucreay/4883-Software-Tools-Ducreay/Assignments/AO6/README.md

 This README provides an overview of the features offered by SendBird, explains how it works, and provides guidance on implementing SendBird into your application with example code.

+## languages SendBird Support

+- iOS: SendBird offers a native iOS SDK, allowing developers to incorporate real-time chat, messaging, and voice/video calling functionalities into their iOS applications using Swift or
+  Objective-C.

+- Android: SendBird provides a native Android SDK, enabling developers to integrate real-time communication features into their Android applications using Java or Kotlin.

+- JavaScript: SendBird supports JavaScript, providing a JavaScript SDK that can be used to integrate real-time chat and messaging capabilities into web applications or hybrid mobile applications using frameworks like React or Angular.

+- React Native: SendBird offers a React Native SDK, allowing developers to build cross-platform mobile applications with real-time chat functionalities using JavaScript.

+- Unity: SendBird provides a Unity SDK, enabling developers to integrate real-time chat and messaging features into Unity-powered games and applications.

+- .NET: SendBird offers a .NET SDK, allowing developers to incorporate real-time chat functionalities into their applications developed using .NET frameworks, such as ASP.NET or Xamarin.

 ## Features

 SendBird offers a wide range of features to enhance your chat application: